tfry-git/EmbAJAX/README.md

     - Bonus points: With position marker ("cursor"), with ability to load arbitrary background image.
 - More drivers
 - More examples
+- Basic authentication features
+  - For now, ArduJAX makes no attempt at implementing any security features.
+If you need security, you will have to implement it at the network level.
+However, it would be nice, if there was at least a rudimentary mechanism besides this.
+One complication is that HTTPS is out of reach for present MCUs, so whatever method implemented should keep MITM attacks and plain text snooping in mind.
+Perhaps some short-lived authentication token handed out by the server + hash of parameters + password + cryptographic hash could be used to protect sensitive "write" operations.
+As for read operations: No idea, yet.

 ## The beggar's line